Sri Chinmoy: Move to the United States

-Santana and McLaughlin stayed with Chinmoy for a number of years before leaving.
-In 1973 they released an album based on Chinmoy's teachings, titled Love Devotion Surrender.
-McLaughlin was a Chinmoy follower from 1970 to 1975.
-In 1971 he formed the Mahavishnu Orchestra, named for the spiritual name Chinmoy had given him.
+Santana and McLaughlin stayed with Sri Chinmoy for a number of years before leaving.
+In 1973 they released an album based on Sri Chinmoy's teachings, titled Love Devotion Surrender.
+McLaughlin was a Sri Chinmoy follower from 1970 to 1975.
+In 1971 he formed the Mahavishnu Orchestra, named for the spiritual name Sri Chinmoy had given him.
 McLaughlin introduced Santana to the guru, and Santana and his wife Deborah were subsequently Chinmoy followers from 1972 to 1981.
 Santana said, "Without a guru I serve only my own vanity, but with him I can be of service to you and everybody.
 I am the strings, but he is the musician.
 Guru has graduated from the Harvards of consciousness and sits at the feet of God."
-Santana released three albums under the spiritual name Devadip – meaning "Lamp of God", "Eye of God", and "Light of God" – that Chinmoy gave him: Illuminations (1974), Oneness (1979), and The Swing of Delight (1980).
+Under the spiritual name Devadip – meaning "Lamp of God", "Eye of God", and "Light of God" – that Chinmoy gave him, Santana released three albums: Illuminations (1974), Oneness (1979), and The Swing of Delight (1980).
 In 2000, he told Rolling Stone that things soured between him and Chinmoy in the 1980s.
-Santana emphasized that he took much that was good from his years with the guru, even though when he left, Chinmoy "was pretty vindictive for a while.
+Santana emphasized that he took much that was good from his years with the guru, even though when he left, Sri Chinmoy "was vindictive for a while.
 He told all my friends not to call me ever again, because I was to drown in the dark sea of ignorance for leaving him."
 In 2017 Santana told Rolling Stone, "I'm really grateful for those 10 years I spent with that spiritual master."

-Spiritual teacher Frederick Lenz became a follower around 1972, but in 1981 he broke with Chinmoy and became a guru on his own.
+Spiritual teacher Frederick Lenz became a follower around 1972, but in 1981 he broke with Sri Chinmoy and became a guru on his own.
 Spiritual author Lex Hixon was a member of the Sri Chinmoy Centre in the 1970s.

-Chinmoy advocated "self-transcendence" by expanding one's consciousness to conquer the mind's perceived limitations, and this was often applied to athletics.
-Olympic gold-medalist runner Carl Lewis was advised by Chinmoy.
-He learned to meditate from Chinmoy, and practices the techniques regularly.
-A devoted Christian, Lewis stated that his involvement with Chinmoy was a step forward to spiritual fulfillment which strengthened his Christian beliefs.
+Sri Chinmoy advocated "self-transcendence" by expanding one's consciousness to conquer the mind's perceived limitations, and this was applied to athletics.
+Olympic gold-medalist runner Carl Lewis was advised by Sri Chinmoy.
+He learned to meditate from Sri Chinmoy, and practices the techniques regularly.
+A devoted Christian, Lewis stated that his involvement with Sri Chinmoy was a step forward to spiritual fulfillment which strengthened his Christian beliefs.
 In 2011 Lewis appeared in the short documentary Challenging Impossibility, which features the feats of strength demonstrated by Chinmoy.